ScriptByte-Development/Dream-Injector/README.md

 C# DLL Injector

 # Error Handling
-* SitiCone error: click References in the project and add the DLL
+* Siticone error: click References in the project and add the DLL
 * Discord error: manage nuget packages and redownload Discord Rich Presence by Lachee
 * CosturaFody/Fody error: manage nuget packages and redownload Fody/or the Costura add on for Fody